Abi Masatora

 Abi Masatora (阿炎 政虎) is a Japanese professional sumo wrestler from Saitama Prefecture.
-He made his debut in May, 2013 and wrestles for Shikoroyama stable.
+He made his debut in May 2013 and wrestles for Shikoroyama stable.
 He reached the top makuuchi division in January 2018 and has four special prizes for Fighting Spirit and one for Outstanding Performance.
-He has three gold stars for yokozuna upsets.
+He has five gold stars for yokozuna upsets.
 His highest rank has been sekiwake.
 He won his first championship in November 2022.

 Early life and sumo experience

-Kōsuke Horikiri was born as the youngest of four children, born into a family that ran a construction company.
+Kōsuke Horikiri is the youngest of four children, born into a family that ran a construction company.
 He was a head taller than most of his classmates as a student.
 Unlike other members of his family, he was not inclined towards sports as he was somewhat overweight and didn't like running.
 He tried judo, but found he excelled more at sumo; taking the children's sumo championship in his city in both his first and second years of primary school.
 Though he was skilled at sumo, he didn't like the sport at first, especially practice, and would often try to avoid it.
 As the sumo at the city level was not challenging enough he began participating in national children's sumo tournaments but achieved little success.
 He did not see sumo in his future but as most of his friends were involved in the sport, he continued.
 Having a very gregarious nature, he made friends quickly at tournaments, among them being future makuuchi wrestlers Daieishō and Hokutōfuji.

 In junior high school Horikiri began to find sumo more appealing, placing well in tournaments.
 This culminated in taking 3rd place in the national junior high school sumo tournament in Kagoshima.
 Horikiri recalled being so certain he would be eliminated on the first day, that he brought a swimsuit for swimming in the nearby sea so he would have something to do for the rest of the tournament.

 He transferred to Nagareyama High School and joined the sumo club.
 One of his classmates there was future Daishōhō.
 He was successful at the high school level, often placing in the best sixteen.
 In his 3rd year of high school, he placed 3rd in the 61st Towada Sumo Tournament in the individual category, losing to the future san'yaku wrestler Ichinojō.

 His family hoped he would go on to university and continue sumo there, but Horikiri instead expressed interest in taking over the family business.
 Not long afterwards, without consulting his parents he made the decision to enter Shikoroyama stable because his sumo coach was close with its head, the former Terao.
 His parents had not expected this sudden change and were reluctant to meet with his coach at first, but Horikiri convinced them of his fervor.